Enterovirus D68 (EV-D68)

 What are Enteroviruses?

-• Infants, children and teenagers are most likely to become infected with Enteroviruses
+- Infants, children and teenagers are most likely to become infected with enteroviruses and become sick.

 What is Enterovirus D68?

-• Enterovirus D68 (EV-D68) infections are believed to occur less commonly than other
+- Enterovirus D68 (EV-D68) infections are believed to occur less commonly than other enterovirus infections.

 How does EV-D68 spread?